Certain things can't be registered as trademarks

 Here is what you need to know to make sure your trade mark can be registered.

 The function of trademarks

-Trademarks serve as a link between customers and producers, allowing consumers to correlate a product with its origin, allowing them to make informed purchasing decisions.
+Trademarks (spelt "trade marks" in the UK) serve as a link between customers and producers, allowing consumers to correlate a product with its origin, allowing them to make informed purchasing decisions.

 Within the Trade Marks Act 1994, these are outlined within sections 3 and 4 of the act.

 What follows below is a quick overview of the main grounds for refusal.

 Absolute grounds for refusal refers to types of marks that when reviewed by the examiner would be refused outright.

 Section 1 of the trade mark act refers to the ability of the sign to perform the function of a trade mark.
 This means it should be able to be presentable in the register in a way that clear exactly what it protects, and that the mark is capable of distinguishing the goods and services from others.
 It must also fall underneath the different forms of registrable trade marks (e.g. words, designs, colours, sounds etc.) For more information on forms and classes of trademarks, read here.

 Trademarks which are devoid of any distinctive character